 British Romanian pianist Florian Mitrea was “born in Bucharest, but has been based in the UK since 2008”.
 He’s a phenomenal musician!
 The award-winning soloist received a scholarship at the Royal Academy of Music in London.
-He’s won prizes at international piano competitions in China, London, New York, France, Scotland, Japan, Germany, and other major cities worldwide.
+He’s won prizes at international piano competitions worldwide, including China, UK, US, France, Scotland, Japan, and Germany,

 The Hoinar Festival